Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

     - @c "column": the categorical column to recode.
     - @c "pattern": the regular expression pattern to search for.
     - @c "replacement": the replacement text.
 Note that capture groups are supported.

+  Finally, a ["constants"](#constants-properties) section can also be loaded from within the subset's node.
+  These constants can reference the newly loaded subset.

 ## Pages {#pages-properties}
 A page is a grid-based container, where items (e.g., plots, labels) are layed out row-wise.\n